jlong/TrelloApp/README.md

 # TrelloApp

 An unofficial wrapper application for Trello.com written in Swift.
-This is almost the "Hello World" for a site specific browser.
+This is almost a "Hello World" for a site specific browser.

 ![screenshot](https://github.com/jlong/TrelloApp/raw/master/Assets/screenshot.png)